rishz09/ds-and-algo-for-cp/README.md

 # ds-and-algo-for-cp
-Some useful data structures and algorithms for CP
+Some useful data structures and algorithms / implementations for CP